Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Facing a criminal defense charge can be among the most difficult experienced.
 Whether these charges are misdemeanors or felonies, simply getting arrested can be a traumatic experience.
 Making matters worse, Texas maintains some of the harshest penalties for criminal activity anywhere in the country.
 Therefore, it is essential that people facing criminal charges take a positive step to protect themselves.

-One of these steps could be to work with an El Paso criminal lawyer.
+One of these steps could be to work with a San Antonio criminal lawyer.
 An aggressive defense attorney could dedicate the time and the resources necessary to fight back against the prosecutor’s case to help give you the best chance of a positive outcome.

 How a Private Criminal Defense Attorney Could Help

 Any criminal accusation that could result in a jail sentence upon conviction is a matter where a person has the right to an attorney.
 If a defendant cannot afford to hire an attorney, the court will appoint a public defender.
 While these attorneys are certainly dedicated and competent, the plain fact is that they are overwhelmed with cases and often cannot spend the time needed to properly serve all their clients.